maurolepore/ghr/README.md

 ## Acknowledgements

-Thanks to GÃƒÂ¡bor CsÃƒÂ¡rdi et. al for the [gh package](https://github.com/r-lib/gh) and to Francois Michonneau, James Balamuta, Noam Ross and Bryce Mecum for sharing their ideas and code.
+Thanks to GÃƒÆ’Ã‚Â¡bor CsÃƒÆ’Ã‚Â¡rdi et. al for the [gh package](https://github.com/r-lib/gh) and to Francois Michonneau, James Balamuta, Noam Ross and Bryce Mecum for sharing their ideas and code.